A History of Shaheen Bagh Protests

 As Shaheen Bagh protests come to a halt due to the coronavirus, here’s a look at how it unfolded over three months.

 For three months, women at Shaheen Bagh weathered rain, cold, sun, political threats and more, to fight for what they believed were their fundamental rights.
-They left the protest site because of the spectre of the novel coronavirus on early Tuesday morning, 24 March, but made it clear that it no way signalled the end of their fight.
+They left the protest site because of the spectre of the novel coronavirus on 24 March, but made it clear that it no way signalled the end of their fight.

 Here’s the brief history of how the Shaheen Bagh protests unfolded, from start to finish.

 For 100 days, the women of Shaheen Bagh didn’t just continue their protest, night and day, but inspired similar sit-in protests across the country.

 The protest, which spread out for over a kilometre, was supported by an army of volunteers.

 Shaheen Bagh became the epicentre of protest art – from graffiti on the walls to artists like TM Krishna & Shubha Mudgal performing.